Stakeholder Engagement

 Stakeholders Type of Engagement

-NPOs, NGOs, and Educational and Research Institutions We partner with non-profit organizations (NPOs), nongovernmental organizations (NGOs), and educational and research institutions to facilitate research and development related to global sanitation, and support education for sustainable development (ESD) for the next generation.
+NPOs, NGOs, and Educational and Research Institutions We partner with non-profit organizations (NPOs), nongovernmental organizations (NGOs), and educational and research institutions to facilitate research and solution development as well as to give seminars.

 Government Authorities and Industrial Associations Engaging in vigorous and transparent dialogue with government authorities is necessary to shape a sustainable society.
 As part of this process, we are involved in several industrial and business associations whose missions include engaging with public authorities on behalf of their respective industries, including window sashes, plumbing, and metals.
 Participating in these associations helps keep us up-to-date with current and pending changes in laws and international agreements that may affect our business.